-Thus, it would be unfair that A122 can not be used in such cases at least until the date on which decision G3 / 91 was made available to the public (point 2.3 of the reasons).
+Thus, it would be inequitable if #8217; A122 could not be used in such cases at least until #8217; until the date on which Decision G3 / 91 was made available to the public (point 2.3 of the reasons).

-Accordingly, the Grand Chamber indicates that the restitutio in integrum is not possible for the periods mentioned above unless the request for re was submitted before decision G3 / 91 was made available to the public.
+Accordingly, the Grand Chamber indicates that the restitutio in integrum n & #8217; is not possible for the periods mentioned above unless the request for re was submitted before decision G3 / 91 was made available to the public.

 Chapter 43.
 G7 / 93 - Late Amendments, After Agreement on the Granting Text

 decision G7 / 93 was released on May 13, 1994.